sgl-project/ome/site/content/en/docs/installation/_index.md

 !!!
 Note
     Istio ingress is recommended for Serverless mode, but you can choose to install with other [Ingress controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) and create `IngressClass` resource for your Ingress option.

-### 2. Install Cert Manager

-**Required**

-The minimally required Cert Manager version is 1.9.0, and you can refer to [Cert Manager installation guide](https://cert-manager.io/docs/installation/).

-!!!
-Note
-    Cert manager is required to provision webhook certs for production grade installation.
-Alternatively, you can run a self-signed certs generation script.

 ### 3. Install Knative Serving (Optional - Serverless mode only)